-make?
-Anyway, you get the point!
-That’s a lot of prerequisite knowledge just to get started with installing bioinformatics software.
+make can be confusing.
+There is a lot of prerequisite knowledge needed to get started with installing and using bioinformatics software.

-Let’s start by talking about terminals and the command line.
+So, let’s start with the basics: terminals and the the command line.

 Graphical vs. command line interfaces